 In regard to diabetic health, vinegar can also help to increase insulin sensitivity.
 Thus, it lowers the risk of developing high blood sugar and diabetes.
 A separate study showed that ingestion of vinegar led to an improvement in insulin sensitivity in those dealing with insulin resistance or Type II diabetes.

 It’s not a quick fix, but apple cider vinegar does have its place in helping you manage your weight.
 One study showed that it may help to increase feelings of satiety, which can reduce the amount of food you consume, leading to weight loss.

 Research also showed how the daily consumption of vinegar led to a loss of belly fat (1).
 Nonetheless, it’s important to remember that the vinegar isn’t a quick fix.
 So if you’re looking to properly manage your weight – eat a balanced diet and avoid a sedentary lifestyle.

 Apple cider vinegar may improve heart health

 Heart disease is the world’s most common cause of death.
 Additionally, the main element in this type of vinegar – acetic acid – has been credited with improving heart health.
 High levels of bad cholesterol increase the risk of a heart attack.
-One animal study done in rats showed how the vinegar not only reduced bad (LDL) cholesterol but it also increased the good cholesterol.
+One animal study done in rats showed how vinegar not only reduced bad (LDL) cholesterol but it also increased good cholesterol.